 Read A Lot

-The easiest option to brush-up your skills can be reading a newspaper.
+The easiest option to brush up on your skills can be reading a newspaper.
 Invest your time and read the articles, it will help you understand how to formulate your thoughts.
-Read the headlines carefully, through them you can learn to express your words in a crisp tone.
+Read the headlines carefully, through them, you can learn to express your words in a crisp tone.
 You can choose The Hindu or The Times of India, underline the new words, look out for their meaning and pen them down.

 Whenever you come across a new word, check out its meaning and jot it down.
 That is how you will create a dictionary of yours and make sure you are revising it at regular intervals.
 There are many questions in the SSC English section like Antonyms, Synonyms, Spell Check and Word Meaning etc which can be targeted with a thorough preparation of vocabulary.
 Make words your new best friend!

 Tip: It is easy to learn the meanings of the word but retaining them is what matters and will make a difference when you are planning to appear for a competitive exam.
 To apprehend words and their meanings, you need to spend more and more time with them.
 You can cut out pieces of an A4 sheet and make flashcards with the words and its meaning written on two separate sides.
 You can paste them around your room, study table, refrigerator, desktop etc. If you can see them all the time you can easily evaluate your progress and take a quick rapid fire.
 For help, read our blog on 50 difficult words with meaning.

 To ace the subjective type of questions, candidates must have a good hand at writing.
 Just pick out some random topic and start writing your thought on it.
 Writing a letter and an essay would be a part of the SSC English section in the CGL examination.
 With a daily practice of writing, you will be able to overcome the basic problem of improper articulation which can ultimately lead to losing some marks.
 Thus, it is important to adopt a practice of writing.
 By the end of the day, you can write down the incidents, happenings that took place.